alex-cor/alex-cor.github.io/README.md

 ### Image Attributions

+Image on homepage is copyright free; provided by pixabay.
+Alt description: "Hand reaching out with a rainbow of light shining onto it."

 ---

 ## File Overview

 ### ← README.md

 That's this file.
-This is the place to tell people more about what your website does and how you built it.
+This is the place to tell people more about what this website does and how I built it.

 ### ← index.html

 HTML files are for content!
 Add your text, images, buttons, and more using HTML tags.
+Other html files listed below:

+### ← learn.html

+### ← takeaction.html

+### ← links.html

+### ← about.html

 ### ← style.css